 Though we do not have a specific evaluation to point to, modeled savings have often been found to overclaim.
 Further VEIC reviewed these deemed estimates and consider them to likely be a high estimate.
 As such an 80% adjustment is applied, and this could be further refined with future evaluations.

-Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, 2007
+As recommended in Navigant ‘ComEd Effective Useful Life Research Report’, May 2018.

 Based on metering of 24 homes with central AC during PY4 and PY5 in Ameren Illinois service territory.